How To Write A Discussion In A Lab Report

 1. Start with a Clear and Concise Summary:

 Begin your discussion with a brief restatement of the research question and a concise summary of your key findings.
+Avoid simply copying and pasting from your results section.
 This provides context for the reader and sets the stage for the more in-depth analysis that follows.
-Avoid simply copying and pasting from your results section.
 Instead, summarize the main findings in a way that is relevant to the discussion.

-For example, instead of writing "The absorbance values for the treated samples were significantly higher than those for the control samples," you could write "The results indicated that the treatment significantly increased the concentration of the target molecule, as evidenced by the higher absorbance values."
+Here's one way to look at it: instead of writing "The absorbance values for the treated samples were significantly higher than those for the control samples," you could write "The results indicated that the treatment significantly increased the concentration of the target molecule, as evidenced by the higher absorbance values."

 2. Focus on Interpretation, Not Just Description: